Nguenda/PRICE-OPTIMIZATION-AND-DEMAND-FORECASTING-FOR-PROFITABILITY-IN-RETAIL/README.md

 2. **Data Visualization**: Create visual insights to understand demand dynamics and pricing impact.
 3. **Demand Forecasting**: Predict future demand based on historical trends.
 4. **Price Optimization**: Develop strategies to maximize revenue and profitability while ensuring customer satisfaction.

+## Overview

+This project is tailored for businesses operating in the retail and e-commerce industry, where effective pricing strategies are crucial for competitive advantage.
+In this industry, products are diverse, customer preferences are dynamic, and the competition is fierce.
+Companies must balance pricing, operational costs, and customer retention to maintain profitability and market relevance.
+The project's bjective is to analyze historical data to identify the most efficient pricing strategy for products that optimizes the company’s profitability.
+The goal is to strike the right balance between price, demand, and supply, considering internal costs, customer retention, and competition.